crazyhouse33/auto-CMake/README.md

 Auto-cmake comes with my default block-profiling framework.
 It get it from the system (I did not include it in source because you need a python executable anyway).
 You can either install it (https://github.com/crazyhouse33/eprof) or use another one.
 In the latter case you need to modify the perf/entry CMakeList properly so the perfs-targets works.

 ## Configuration
 The cmake configuration feature can be used trought the auto-cmake.conf/configure/ folder.
-Any "file to be configured by CMake" will be configured in the mirored path relative to the CMake source dir.
+Any "file to be configured by CMake" will be configured in the mirored path relative to the CMake source dir when you run CMake.

 # Not tested
 The project is not tested as well as it should, because it is particulary annoying to set up entires dummy C projects to test features independently, or proper dependencies..

-## Needed
-The repertory work like the normal test entry.
-However, the resulted executable wont be run in a test-suit.
-This is needed when you need to compile an executable for one of your test to run on. **Dont forget to add the dependency**

 ## Install lib/ring
 The rings can be instalable as libraries.
 Any sub lib of the internal source of a ring can also be instaled separatly.
 Check conf file (INSTALL\_LIB\_MODE)